callahantiff/ignorenet/README.md

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/callahantiff/ignorenet/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning
-We use [SemVer](http://semver.org/) for versioning.

-## Contributing
-Please read [CONTRIBUTING.md](https://github.com/callahantiff/ignorenet/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning
-We use [SemVer](http://semver.org/) for versioning.

-## Testing

 ## Collaborators
 * University of Colorado Denver Anschutz Medical Campus (AMC)
 * Database Center for Life Science (DBCLS)